Bispectrum-window convolution via Hankel transform: Ideal test set-up

 where \be G_\ell(\mu_1, \mu_2, \phi) \equiv \frac{2\ell+1}{2 V} \mathcal{L}_\ell\left[(1-\mu_1^2)^{1/2} (1-\mu_2^2)^{1/2} \cos \phi + \mu_1 \mu_2\right]\,, \ee while \be \mu_{1+} \equiv (R^2 - x_{3}^2 - x_{13}^2)/(2 x_{3} x_{13})\,,~~ {\rm and}~~ \mu_{2+} \equiv (R^2 - x_{3}^2 - x_{23}^2)/(2 x_{3} x_{23})\,. \ee

 Slices of the window 3PCF multipoles $Q_{\ell}(x_{13}, x_{23})$, eq.~\eqref{analytic_3pcf_expr}, are shown in figure \ref{fig:3pcf}.
+By construction, from the choice of normalization in eq.~\eqref{W_x_for_bisp}, we see the monopole amplitude is always smaller than one.
 Note that the lower-order multipoles dominate over the higher-order ones.
-In practice, as we will see later we only need to consider multipoles [$Q_{\ell}(x_{13}, x_{23})$] up to $\ell' = 2$ (see also figure \ref{fig:var_others}).
+In practice, as we will see later we only need to consider multipoles of $Q_{\ell}(x_{13}, x_{23})$ up to $\ell = 2$ (see also figure~\ref{fig:var_others}).

-The details of the 2DFFTLog algorithm implementation are described in appendix~\ref{sys_test}, where we show how variations with respect to the reference set-up only induce $\lesssim 2\%$ differences on the output.
 The two-dimensional Hankel transform that is required to compute \eqref{W_llplpp} makes use of the public code \texttt{2DFFTLog}\footnote{\href{https://github.com/xfangcosmo/2DFFTLog}{github.com/xfangcosmo/2DFFTLog}} \cite{FangEiflerKrause2020}.
 We assume a bias $\nu(\ell) = 1.1$, a window filter of width = 0.25, without additional extrapolation nor padding.
+The details of the 2DFFTLog algorithm implementation are described in appendix~\ref{sys_test}, where we show how variations with respect to the reference set-up only induce $\lesssim 2\%$ differences on the output.
 For the 1DFFTLog approximation, we implement the one-dimensional Hankel transform in the mixing matrix of eq.~\eqref{W_00} using the code \texttt{mcfit}\footnote{\href{https://github.com/eelregit/mcfit}{github.com/eelregit/mcfit}} with a sampling of 10000 log-spaced points from $p_\mathrm{min} = 10^{-4}$ $h$/Mpc to $p_\mathrm{max} = 1$ $h$/Mpc that is further constantly padded using end-point of both sides, up to $2^{15}$ number of points.